-NCI is publishing funding opportunity announcements (FOAs) to establish the Pediatric Preclinical Testing Consortium (PPTC) (RFA-CA-14-018 and RFA-CA-14-019).
-NCI will hold a pre-application informational webinar for these FOAs.
-Date, time, and other details will be posted here when available.
+NCI published funding opportunity announcements (FOAs) to establish the Pediatric Preclinical Testing Consortium (PPTC) (RFA-CA-14-018 and RFA-CA-14-019).
+The presentation from the pre-application informational webinar (Oct 2, 2014) for these FOAs may be helpful to applicants.

 The NCI-supported Pediatric Preclinical Testing Program (PPTP) is a comprehensive program to systematically evaluate new agents against childhood solid tumor and leukemia models.
 The PPTP is supported through an NCI research contract to St. Jude Children's Research Hospital (SJCRH) with Dr. Peter Houghton as the Principal Investigator.
 Testing occurs both at SJCRH and also at subcontract sites that have expertise in specific childhood cancers.